 The following table sets forth the consolidated capitalization of the Company as of March 31, 1997 (i) as reported and (ii) as adjusted to give effect to the consummation of the Company Purchase.
-Because the Company will not receive any net proceeds from the Offering, the Company's capitalization will not change as a result thereof (other than as a result of the payment of all fees and expenses of the Offering by the Company, estimated at \$700,000, which will be paid out of retained earnings).
+Because the Company will not receive any net proceeds from the Offering, the Company's capitalization will not change as a result thereof (other than as a result of the payment of all fees and expenses of the Offering by the Company, estimated at \$ which will be paid out of retained earnings).
 See "Use of Proceeds."
 The following data should be read in conjunction with the Consolidated Financial Statements of the Company and the related Notes thereto included in the 1996 10-K and the March 1997 10-Q, which are incorporated herein by reference and all other information appearing elsewhere in this prospectus.
 See "Available Information" and "Incorporation of Certain Documents by Reference."
 The Consolidated Financial Statements as of December 31, 1996 and 1995 and for each of the three years in the period ended December 31, 1996 along with the interim financial statements as of March 31, 1997 and the three month periods ended March 31, 1997 and 1996 have also been included in this Prospectus.

 AS OF MARCH 31, 1997

 AS REPORTED AS ADJUSTED TO GIVE EFFECT TO THE COMPANY PURCHASE

-(DOLLAR RS IN MILLIONS)
+(DOLLAR S IN MILLIONS)

-Bank loan \$ 50.0 \$ 50.0
+\$ 50.0 \$ 50.0

-junior subordinated debentures of the Company (1) 100.0 540.3 100.0 514.2
+100.0(1) 540.3 100.0

-Total capitalization \$690.3 \$664.2
+\$690.3 ===== \$ =====

-TOTAL SUPERILLEGISTION OF THE STATE OF THE S ===== =====
+AS REPORTED (DOLLAR) \$ 50.0